NBISweden/workshop-reproducible-research/pages/git/git-7-working-remotely.md

 ![](images/git_overview_remote.png){ width=600px }

 > **Quick recap** <br>
-> We have learnt the difference between local and remote copies of git
+> We have learned the difference between local and remote copies of git
 > repositories and how to sync them:
 >
 > - `git push` uploads commits to a remote repository